swpecht/swpecht.github.io/docs/_drafts/liars-poker.md

 [ ] What people are doing these days for approximate best response is running "DQN-BR" (use reinforcement learning as an exploiter).
 See, for example, the MMD paper: https://arxiv.org/pdf/2206.05825.pdf.
 There's an example of this in OpenSpiel:  https://github.com/deepmind/open_spiel/blob/master/open_spiel/python/examples/rl_response.py.
 This idea is the basis of PSRO, btw, which is a paper which may interest you: https://arxiv.org/abs/1711.00832.
 Anyway, there are even more sophisticated methods that add MCTS search on top of it (see our ABR paper: https://arxiv.org/abs/2004.09677) but it is a bit heavy and compute-hungry so I'd recommend starting with DQN-BR.

-Evaluating other algorithms and games
-[ ] See notes in blog post
-[ ] Implement double dummy solver (open hand solver)
-    * Implement a sort range function for IStateKey -- and get rid of SortedArrayVec, then can just sort the keys in place at the right time
-    * Implement undo for Euchre
-      * 14% of run time going to cloning gamestates
-    * How many tricks are there actually -- create a transposition table for all tricks and the evaluation?
-Euchre gamestate could store this
-      * Only 170k tricks if ignore order after first card -- probably less than that if can do some de-duping with suit
-        * 24 * (23 choose 3) * 4 suits
-    * Look at tips from bridge solvers on improving evaluation speed, especially figuring out who won tricks
-    * Implement undo method for game? -- would avoid needing to copy memory for each iteration of search -- probably a lot of savings
-    * Identify quick hands -- see if there are certain actions always taken.
-For example, if have the right trump and can lead -- always lead with that?
-    * Implement transposition table for evaluating tricks?
-    * Transposition table for legal moves? given leading card and trump suit and cards in hand [ ] Extend doubly dummy solver to search the entire state tree for a hand?
-Not just a sample of worlds?
-    * From DDS paper -- moves are all the possible cards that could be played, not just moves for and instance of the game -- everything that hasn't been seen
-    * Could be a set of new traits, e.g. undoable, possible actions (all possible moves from thse not scene), number of tricks already taken, etc.
-[ ] Extend alphamu to scoring and not just win vs loss metrics -- could see if this improve performance of the agent

-Tech debt cleanup:
-[ ] Have nodestores return references to nodes rather than owned copies.
-Just need to have the calling code release the reference to the node
-    * And then do the other computation, and then can get the reference again

 Misc ideas
 [ ] Multithread for rollout?